-With Bob Andrews on guitar and John Towe on drums, Generation X made their debut in London during December 1976.
+With Bob “Derwood” Andrews on guitar and John Towe on drums, Generation X made their debut in London in December 1976.
 By the following May, Towe had been replaced by Mark Laff.
 Towe reappeared in The Adverts.

-The band signed with Chrysalis Records and soon arrived in the lower regions of the UK chart with Your Generation and Ready Steady Go.
+The band signed with Chrysalis Records in July 1977 and soon arrived in the lower regions of the UK chart with Your Generation and Ready Steady Go.

 The latter, strange for a punk group, was an affectionate tribute to the 1960s, full of references to Bob Dylan, The Beatles, The Rolling Stones and Cathy McGowan (legendary presenter of the 1960s UK music programme Ready, Steady, Go!).